 The University is interested in applicants who have demonstrated strong academic ability and who will bring diverse interests and talents to the campus.
-All prospective freshmen are required to submit an official copy of their high school transcript and official SAT/ACT score reports.
-Scholastic Assessment Test (SAT) and American College Test (ACT) scores reflected on the high school record are considered official.
+All prospective freshmen must submit an official copy of their high school transcript and official SAT/ACT score reports.
+Redesigned Scholastic Assessment Test (rSAT) and American College Test (ACT) scores reflected on the high school record are considered official.
 We accept applications on a rolling basis, but we recommend submitting your materials as early as the summer before your senior year for the best access to financial aid and housing options.

-The following materials must be submitted to the Office of Admissions by the deadline in order to be considered for admission to UNF.
+Please submit the following materials to the Office of Admissions by the posted deadlines to be considered for admission to UNF:

-All transcripts, test scores and documentation of credit-earning mechanisms must be official, arriving to the Office of Admissions directly from the originating school or testing agency.
-Official documents are those received directly from the awarding institution or delivered in their original, sealed envelope.
+All transcripts, test scores and documentation of credit-earning mechanisms must be official, arriving at the Office of Admissions directly from the originating school or testing agency.
+Official documents are received directly from the awarding institution or delivered in their original, sealed envelope.
 All application materials must be received by the Office of Admissions by close of business on the deadline date to be considered complete.

-Incoming freshmen may apply for entrance into the spring (January), summer (June), or fall (August) semesters.
-Students may apply for admission up to one year in advance of their intended enrollment term.
-Students are encouraged to submit an online application; however the paper version may be printed and submitted via mail or in person.
-Incomplete or illegible applications will not be processed.
-Applicants are directly responsible for providing accurate contact information.
+Incoming freshman may apply for entrance into the spring (January), summer (June), or fall (August) semesters.
+Students may apply for admission up to one year before their intended enrollment term.
+Students are required to submit an online application.
+UNF also participates with the Common Application.

 A $30 non-refundable application fee is required for any application for admission.
-Acceptable payment methods include MasterCard, Discover, Visa or American Express when the online application is submitted or personal check/money order made payable to UNF.
+Acceptable payment methods include MasterCard, Discover, Visa, or American Express when the online application is submitted or personal check/money order made payable to UNF.
 Students should inquire with their high school guidance office to see if they are eligible for a college application fee waiver.

 It is the student’s responsibility to ensure that official high school transcripts have been received by the Office of Admissions by the deadline.
 Florida public schools should send transcripts electronically, while private and non-Florida schools may mail transcripts to the Office of Admissions.

-The Office of Admissions will recalculate a grade point average (GPA) based on the following eighteen academic units in college preparatory courses, giving extra weight to grades of “C” or higher earned in honors, Dual Enrollment, Advanced Placement, IB, or AICE courses.
-While students may not have completed all the required courses at the time an application is submitted, they are required to complete them prior to high school graduation and entrance into UNF.
+The Office of Admissions will recalculate a grade point average (GPA) based on the following eighteen academic credits in college preparatory courses.
+Additional weight is given to grades of “C” or higher earned in honors, dual enrollment, Advanced Placement, IB, or AICE courses.
+While students may not have completed all the required courses at the time an application is submitted, they are required to complete them before high school graduation and entrance into UNF.

 Students are required to submit final, official transcripts reflecting graduation from high school no later than 30 days after the start of the term to which they have been admitted.

-If coursework has been completed through any credit-earning mechanism at the time of application then students are required to submit official transcripts/score reports to complete their applications before the appropriate deadline date.
+If coursework has been completed through any credit-earning mechanism at the time of application then students must submit official transcripts/score reports to complete their applications before the appropriate deadline date.
 Incomplete applications will not be processed.
-Credit-earning mechanisms include, but are not limited to International Baccalaureate (IB), Advanced Placement (AP), Advanced International Certificate of Education (AICE), Dual Enrollment, College Level Exam Program (CLEP), or Defense Activity for Non-Traditional Education (DANTES), or military SMART/AARTS transcripts.
+Credit-earning mechanisms include, but are not limited to International Baccalaureate (IB), Advanced Placement (AP), Advanced International Certificate of Education (AICE), Dual Enrollment, College Level Exam Program (CLEP), or Defense Activity for Non-Traditional Education (DANTES), or military SMART/Joint transcripts.